INKOM Privacy Statement

 Recipients of personal data

 UM has taken steps to ensure that only those individuals who need to process your personal data have access to them.
 Your personal data will not be used by third parties, with the exception of those parties that enable UM to perform the activities of the INKOM, which may have access to the personal data.
 INKOM has concluded written agreements with these parties concerning the processing and security of personal data.
-This includes, for example, the app creator (Digital Card Solutions B.V.), the payment provider (Twelve B.V.), photographers and the INKOM volunteers.
+This includes, for example, Tactile as creator of the registration system and cashless payment system, the payment provider, photographers, video team and the INKOM volunteers.

 Privacy legislation gives you a number of rights in relation to your personal data.
 These are outlined below.
 The general privacy statement at www.maastrichtuniversity.nl contains more information about each of these rights and how to exercise them.